Retirement Reimagined: 4 Ways Adults are Reshaping their Golden Years

 The old way: Slow down and sit back.

 Today: Pursue new passions.

-“When we look at the concept of retirement today, our thinking is much more fluid than in the past,” says Cullinane.
+“When we look at the concept of affordable retirement planning today, our thinking is much more fluid than in the past,” says Cullinane.
 “More people are looking into new careers or becoming entrepreneurs after leaving their primary work.
 Others approaching that age look not only at working for money but also working for fulfillment.
 Phased retirement, where you go in and out of jobs as you take the path toward full relaxation, is one option.”